coot/vim-man/README.md

-# Simple vim man plugin
+# Simple vim MAN plugin

-It comes with a few commands:
+It defines the following commands:
 ```viml
 :Man 2,7 socket " open socket socket man page in chapter 2 or 7 (one can use
                 " completion to choose the right man page); it will re-use